Home

 Periculture Pearl

-cultivation or pearl farming:
+Cultivation or pearl farming:

 the practice of inducing pearl formation in mussels/oysters by implanting

-with tissue and/or shell. |
+with tissue and/or shell

 Pinctada margaritafera

-and other parts of the South Seas. |
+and other parts of the South Seas

-Bibliography for Terminology
+Bibliography

 Akamatsu, Shigeru, Zansheng,